In this post iqdemos.com is referred to, but ofcourse this is iqdemos.com so look at the side menu to find the appropriate video demonstrations.

-If the needle ends either to the left or right of the original hole, the X motor needs tweaking.
+If the needle ends either to the left or right of the original hole, the X motor needs adjusting.
 If it ends above or below the original hole, the Y motor needs adjusting.
 (The X motor runs along the length of the table, the Y motor runs along the carriage)

 If this pattern was sewn, the fabric would be drawn up and the needle would not return exactly to the start point.

-You would not stitch this pattern at this small scale at these speeds.
+NOTE: You would not stitch this pattern at this small scale at these speeds.

 The Speed and Details settings on the Sew Quilt page determine how fast your machine will move - speed is the general speed and is measured in inches per second.
 When the machine turns a corner, it needs to slow down slightly and that is what the details setting is for.
 I generally have the details setting about .2 less than the speed.
-If you have the difference between the two more than .5, you'll see the red message 'stitch regulation required' We recommend never to use IQ with stitch regulation - this is just a reminder to increase the details setting until the red message disappears.
+If you have the difference between the two more than .5, you'll see the red message 'stitch regulation required'.
+We recommend never using IQ with stitch regulation - this is just a reminder to increase the details setting until the red message disappears.